The #1 Thing Not To Do If You're Suspicious Of Your Partner

 • It is extremely important to maintain a calm stance and tone of voice so both of you do not put yourselves into the fight or flight zone

 No; fight or flight is not the place you want your conversation to come from.
-Both of you should want to come from a place of calm and compassion for each other's hurt and pain.
+Both of you should want to come from a place of calm and empathy for each other's hurt and pain.
 It is important that recognize that you are each other's most valuable person in life, even if it doesn't feel like it at the time.
-Look at the discussion from a perspective that both of you are on the same team — and the team is looking to resolve a problem at hand objectively.
+Look at the discussion from the perspective that both of you are on the same team — and the team is looking to resolve a problem at hand objectively.

 One of the challenges the couple will deal with, after the fact, is the issue of rebuilding trust.
-Trust is the most misunderstood concept due to the "all of nothing" mentality.
+Trust is the most misunderstood concept due to the "all or nothing" mentality.
 If couples think of trust this way, it will be extremely difficult to rebuild trust.
 So stay away from making this mistake!
-There is such a thing as middle ground or grey area.
+There is such a thing as a middle ground or grey area.

 Having said all that, there is hope in even life's most difficult circumstances.
 And when it all seems unmanageable, know that sometimes, you can truly benefit from professional and objective insights.